Install from GitHub

 name: "{{< var name >}}"

 .
-However, when you render
+When you render the

 file is composed of key:value